tilburgsciencehub/website/content/building-blocks/develop-your-research-skills/master-thesis-guide/Master Thesis Guide thesis outline.md

 ## Overview

-The Master Thesis Guide will serve as a guidance throughout the whole writing process of a thesis that consists of an empirical research project, for studies in marketing, economics, management, etc. In this part, the thesis chapters are discussed one-by-one.
-Keep in mind that the thesis format might slightly differ depending on your official formatting guidelines, but the content should be more or less in the same order.
+The Master Thesis Guide will serve as a guidance throughout the whole writing process of a thesis that consists of an empirical research project, for studies in marketing, economics, management, etc. In this part, the outline is discussed chapter-by-chapter.
+Keep in mind that the thesis outline might slightly differ depending on your official formatting guidelines, but the content should be more or less in the same order.

 - Introduction
 - Literature review